joeysurfs/fps-reflex-app/README.md

 # FPS Reflex Application

 This project is a simple target practice game implemented in Python.
-The objective of the game is to click on randomly generated circles on the screen, with the average reaction time displayed after each game mode.
+The objective of the game is to click on randomly generated circles on the screen, with the average reaction time displayed after each playthrough.

+Compete for the highest score in the following game modes:
+  10 Target         (Random)
+  20 Target         (Random)
+  Burst - 30 Target (Random, Target patterns simulate fps movement) 50 Target         (Random)

 ## Project Structure